RasoulUnlimited/RasoulUnlimited.github.io/README.md

 2. Copy the code from [`cloudflare/worker.js`](cloudflare/worker.js) into the editor.
 3. Assign the Worker to your GitHub Pages domain and deploy.

+The Worker also adds a `Cache-Control: public, max-age=600` header so responses are cached for up to 10 minutes.

 ## Structured data and profiles

 - [`foaf.rdf`](foaf.rdf) – FOAF profile in RDF